DELIGHTS OF TURKEY TOUR IN 3 COURSES

 In this specially designed gastronomic tour, you are going to experience mainly, Ottoman Imperial, Central Anatolian, and Mediterranean Kitchens.
-Our experienced staff will gladly advise you for the refined experiences of fine dining and wine as well as it will enable you to explore the delicious subtleties of peasant food and enjoy simple goodies.
+Our experienced staff will gladly advise you on the refined experiences of fine dining and wine as well as it will enable you to explore the delicious subtleties of peasant food and enjoy simple goodies.
 Please check our Delights of Asia Minor - Istanbul & Cappadocia tour (at the end of this page) for more details and examples of dishes with ingredients.

 Delights are not limited to food in this vast country blessed with incredibly long history and pristine nature.
 The tour will take you to the most important and well-known historic sites from Ionic to Greco-Roman, Byzantine and Ottoman eras like the esteemed Hagia Sophia in Istanbul, glorious Ephesus in the Aegean, out-of-earthly terrain and admirable frescoes of the Christian art in Cappadocia, the all-time revered House of Rumi and the Whirling Dervishes, to the marvelous mosaics in Antioch Museum and more as you experience and enjoy Turkey thoroughly.